 Luckily, there are actions you can take to optimize your mobile app’s startup time.
 In this post we’ll take a brief look at why this issue is so important, touch on different ways to improve your startup times, and discuss why acquiring the right tools is critical for optimizing startup time.

-A quick note for those working in Android – we have an upcoming webinar where we show how you can go immediately from a 1-star Google Play Store review to knowing the impact of the issue on your users and business.
-Attend and get a free health check for your mobile application!
+A quick note for those working in Android – we have an on-demand webinar where we show how you can go immediately from a 1-star Google Play Store review to knowing the impact of the issue on your users and business!

 Why Startup Time Matters